wcember/HackerNews-API/Readme.md

-# HackerNewsWrapper #
+# HackerNews-API #

 ## Overview ##
-HackerNewsWrapper is a Node.js wrapper for accessing v0 of the official [Hacker News API](https://github.com/HackerNews/API).
+HackerNews-API is a Node.js wrapper for accessing v0 of the official [Hacker News API](https://github.com/HackerNews/API).

 ## Installation ##

 Install with npm:

 ```
-npm install hackernewswrapper
+npm install hacknews-api
 ```

 ## Usage ##